FrankLaVigne/SessionDownloaderLegacy/README.md

 A no frills downloader CLI app that pulls down all the video and slides from Build 2018 sessions and other events on MSDN's Channel9.

+## Update May 2020
+All new work is being done at this repo (https://github.com/FrankLaVigne/SessionDownloader)

 ## Update June 2019
 Starting with Build 2019, the session video files and slide decks are no longer delivered through Channel 9.
-I made a new repo (https://github.com/FrankLaVigne/SessionDownloader2019) to fix this problem.
+I made a new repo (https://github.com/FrankLaVigne/SessionDownloader) to fix this problem.
 I'm on the fence as to incorporate the new code with this older code base or continue down the path of a shiny, new .NET Core based solution.

 ## History
 Here's a blog post on the Session Downloader: http://www.franksworld.com/2015/10/07/session-downloader-reloaded/